-You can expect to receive your timetable in induction week/the first week of teaching for returning students, a copy will also be be found on the Agriculture HE Moodle page.
+You can expect to receive your timetable in induction week/the first week of teaching for returning students, a copy will also be found on the Agriculture HE Moodle page.

 Lectures for this course will be timetabled up to three days per week.

 During the level 5 module, work based learning, students are expected to complete at least 120 hours of work experience.
 This is completed alongside lectures and students are expected to attend all timetabled sessions.